 “Thanks.”
-I wipe sweat from my brow with the back of my forearm.
-“It’s not as hard as I thought it would be.
-Kinda like riding a bicycle.”
+I wipe my sweaty brow with the back of my wrist.
+“Kinda feels like riding a bike.”

-“ ‘Bike?’ ” Lucky stretches his arms overhead and yawns loudly.
+“ ‘Bike?’ ” Lucky yawns loudly.

 “A wheeled machine,” Gyrax explains.
 “He means to say that it feels familiar.”

-Ren pushes off the tree he’s been leaning against, and makes his way toward Elier and Lucky.
+Ren pushes off the tree he’s been leaning against and makes his way toward Elier and Lucky.
 “Out of your bed and onto the road.”

 Lucky squints up at him.
 “What about breakfast?”

-“An innocent mistake!” he wheezes.
+“Innocent mistake!” he wheezes.
 “Force of habit!”

 “You have my word!”
-Veins jumps out on his forehead.
+Veins jumps out across Lucky’s forehead.
 “Grace, Ren!
 Bloody gryphons on a witch’s eyesore—I plead your grace!”

 “Careless idiots who tried to rob me.”
 Ren turns away.
 “Onto the road, Lucknar.”

 “What do you speak of?”
-Lucky asks, curious.
+Lucky asks.

 Elier snorts. “ ‘Forthwith and honest?’
 It’s kind of the opposite, don’t you think?”

-“The scales are balanced by way of the blade,” Elier retorts.
-“I have never lacked for coin or shelter—there is always a need for a good swordsman.”
+“The scales are balanced by way of the blade.
+I have never lacked for coin or shelter—there is always a need for a good swordsman.”

 “And is that how you think the world should be?”
 Gyrax asks.
 He isn’t judging; he’s genuinely curious.

 “It’s how it is.”
 Elier shrugs.

 “In others’ purses,” Ren mutters.
 He doesn’t bother to look over.

 “Which is why I love my unwitting victims!”
 Lucky chortles.
-“If not for them, I’d be begging for scraps!”
+“If not for them, I’d be begging for scraps.”

 Elier scoffs.
-“Open your eyes before they’re cut from your skull.
+“Please.
+Open your eyes before they’re cut from your skull.
 Dreamers live short, painful lives.”

-Lucky says, “If our positions were reversed, they would do the same to me.”
-He flips his dagger and tries to catch it, but he almost grabs it by the blade.
+“They would do the same to me, given the chance.”
+Lucky flips his dagger and tries to catch it, but almost grabs the blade.
 “Whoop!”
-He snatches back just in time, then bends to the ground and retrieves his weapon.
-“Almost lost a finger.
-See?”
-He flashes a grin at Ren.
+He jerks his hand back just in time, then bends over and retrieves his knife.
+“See?”
+He grins at Ren.
 “My faith protects me.”